evuez/slate/README.md

 Available commands:
+  add                      Add a note. done                     Mark a note as done when given a note ID, display
+                           done notes otherwise.
+  todo                     Mark a note as todo when given a note ID, display
+                           todo notes otherwise.
-  add                      Add a note. done                     Mark a note as done. todo                     Mark a note as to-do. remove                   Remove a note. display                  Display a slate. rename                   Rename a slate.
+  remove                   Remove a note. display                  Display a slate. rename                   Rename a slate.